 - minerals, such as magnesium and potassium

 However, not all nuts benefit people with diabetes.
-For example, it is important to avoid salted nuts because the salt may increase the risk of complications.
+For example, it is important to avoid salted nuts because the salt may increase the

 The following are the best nuts for people with diabetes: